 Equity holders have a keen interest for the O/C tests to be maintained above the threshold, thereby allowing to maximise their return.
 O/C tests are measured using the notional amount of a loan even if it trades below par.
 It could be therefore in the interest of the equity holders for distressed assets to be bought at a price below par and yet valued at par against the O/C test.
-As CLO managers typically hold part of the equity, they may be incentivised to manage the LL portfolio using their ability to buy distressed assets to help pass O/C tests.
+As CLO managers typically hold part

+The standard of care is typically defined in the collateral management agreement entered into between the CLO and the collateral manager of the equity, they may be incentivised to manage the LL portfolio using their ability to buy distressed assets to help pass O/C tests.
 However, it is acknowledged that this risk is reduced by the limits to the percentage of CCC/Caa or lower rated assets that can be held by the CLO.
 When these so-called CCC/Caa buckets are exceeded, the excess CCC/Caa rated assets are valued on a mark-to-market basis, which in turn erodes the O/C test.